Project-MONAI/monai-deploy/deploy/docker-compose/README.md

    1. Download one or both of the [datasets](#running-a-monai-deploy-workflow) provided above
    2. Upload the dataset as described in [Uploading Data](#upload-dicom-datasets)
    3. Deploy the workflow definition to MONAI Deploy Workflow Manager:
+   4.
       ```
-      $ curl --request POST --header 'Content-Type: application/json'  --data "@sample-workflows/liver-lung-seg.json"  http://localhost:5001/workflows
+      curl --request POST --header 'Content-Type: application/json'  --data "@sample-workflows/liver-lung-seg.json"  http://localhost:5001/workflows
+      ```

+      If the `curl` command runs successfully, expect a `workflow_id` to be returned and printed to the terminal:

+      ```
       {"workflow_id":"6d5e1e73-bd07-4e71-b1fa-b66408d43b82"}
       ```

-      If the `curl` command runs successfully, expect a `workflow_id` to be returned and printed to the terminal.
-   4. Navigate to Orthanc, select one of the studies and then click *Send to DICOM Modality* from the menu on the left.
+   5. Navigate to Orthanc, select one of the studies and then click *Send to DICOM Modality* from the menu on the left.
       In the popup dialog, choose **MONAI-DEPLOY** to start a C-STORE request to the Informatics Gateway.
-   5. Wait for the workflow to complete and reload the Orthanc study page and expect a new series to be added.
+   6. Wait for the workflow to complete and reload the Orthanc study page and expect a new series to be added.
-   6. To see the output from the container, run the following commands:
+   7. To see the output from the container, run the following commands:
       ```bash
-      $ docker container list -a | grep monai_ai_
+      > docker container list -a | grep monai_ai_
       # locate the container ID and run the following
-      $ docker logs {CONTAINER ID}
+      > docker logs {CONTAINER ID}
       ```
-   7. Repeat the steps with the other dataset.
+   8. Repeat the steps with the other dataset.

 In this example, the [Chest CT dataset](https://drive.google.com/file/d/1IGXUgZ7NQCwsix57cdSgr-iYErevqETO/view?usp=sharing) should only launch the AI Lung MAP, while the [Abdomen CT dataset](https://drive.google.com/file/d/1d8Scm3q-kHTqr_-KfnXH0rPnCgKld2Iy/view?usp=sharing) would launch the AI Liver MAP.